Photo: Freepik

 Origin and cultivation

-Arabica coffee, the more popular of the two varieties, accounts for approximately 60-70% of the world’s coffee production.
-It is primarily cultivated in Latin America, though it also thrives in parts of Africa and Asia.
-Arabica plants prefer higher altitudes, typically between 600 and 2000 meters above sea level.
-These plants are more delicate and require specific climatic conditions, including moderate temperatures, adequate rainfall, and shade.
+Arabica, more popular out of the two makes up around 60-70% of the coffee produced in the world.
+It mainly grows in Latin America but is also found in some parts of Africa and Asia.
+Arabica plants usually like high altitudes generally between 600 to 2000 meters above the sea level because they are delicate and need specific climatic conditions moderate temperature, regular rainfall, and shade.

 Photo: Freepik